-- If a complaint is received regarding a specific activity is being or has been conducted that may constitute or cause a violation.
+- If a complaint is received by the Vermont Hazardous Waste Program regarding an activity that may constitute a violation.

 Types of Facilities or Sites Inspected: